Zuriah's Homepage

 Stafford Lake Renaissance Fair

 It's fun, but really, REALLY hot.
-And of course I'm always wearing three to four layers.
+And of course I'm always wearing three-four layers.
 I guess that's why they sell ice cream there.

 Monterey Scottish Games